ibm-cloud-docs/pattern-migrate-os-virtualization/reference-architecture.md

 | Other use if there is additional aspect(s) Name Aspect | Cell content                                             | Cell content                                                                                                                                                                  |
 {: caption="Components" caption-side="bottom"}

-## Compliance
-{: #compliance}

-*Optional section.* Feedback from users implies that architects want only the high-level compliance items and links off to control details that team members can review.
-Include the list of control profiles or compliance audits that this architecture meets.
-For controls, provide "learn more" links to the control library that is published in the IBM Cloud Docs.
-For audits, provide information about the compliance item.

-## Next steps
-{: #next-steps}

-*Optional section.* Include links to your deployment guide or next steps to get started with the architecture.

 :exclamation: **Important:** Rename this file `<architecture-name>.md`.
 For deployable architectures, `<architecture-name>` is the same as the deployable architecture name.